 - Otto engine.
 Because it works through the Otto cycle.

-Fuel Used in an Otto Engine
+What Is the Fuel That an Otto Engine Uses?

-The Otto engine can also use gaseous fuels or liquefied gas as well, but its use is less practical and, therefore, much less widespread.
+The Otto engine can also use gaseous fuels or liquefied gas as well, but its use is less practical and therefore much less widespread.